YANI-ALT/FML-GNN_DisagreementProblem/README.md

 The `train_models.py` file can be used to train GNN models from the command line.

     python train_models.py --model GCN --dataset Cora

+GCN and GAT model arguements are applicable for Cora and Citeseer node classification datasets.
+GCN_3L and GraphConv model arguements are applicable for MUTAG and PROTEINS graph classification datasets.

 The `generated_explanations.py` python script will generate and save explanations in the Disagreement folder.